j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

 Since bot has reached version 1.0.0, it's unlikely any major features gets added.
 Some possible ones **with no specific ETA:**
 - project code/structure changes:
+    - update hotkey system from string chars to keycodes (this would prevent issues with different keyboard language systems)
     - update plans directory structure by adding subdirectories for each map
     - use a proper plan file format like yaml/toml/json instead of python files.
 Would require a major rework of the codebase, but also make writing plans much easier.
     - go over entire codebase and see if there's anything that absolutely needs to be updated/reworked